-"Nah, I've done a bit of tramping around these parts.
-When the weather’s like this, it'll hang around a while.
-A couple of days, I reckon."
+"Maybe but Allan said he's tramped around these parts.
+When the weather’s like this, he reckons it'll hang around a while.
+A couple of days he said."

-"Could be worse,” he said cheerfully.
-“You could have only brought a hammock like Charley.”
+"Could be worse,” Joseph said cheerfully.
+“You could have brought a hammock like Charley.”